Lilliputian Hitcher: Production

-In 1993, Gainax worte a presentation document for Neon Genesis Evangelion entitled New Century Evangelion (tentative name) Proposal (新世紀エヴァンゲリオン (仮) 企画書, Shinseiki Evangelion (kari) kikakusho), containing the initial synopsis for the planned episodes.
+In 1993, Gainax wrote a presentation document for Neon Genesis Evangelion entitled New Century Evangelion (tentative name) Proposal (新世紀エヴァンゲリオン (仮) 企画書, Shinseiki Evangelion (kari) kikakusho), containing the initial synopsis for the planned episodes.
 The Proposal document was then published in 1994.
 For the first twelve episodes aired, the company roughly followed the schedule envisioned by the first draft, with only a few minor script differences.
 From the thirteenth episode onward, however, the production deviated from the original plan of the writers and from what was initially envisioned in the submission document.
 The thirteenth episode of the series was to be titled "What comes after fear" (恐怖の後に来るものは, Kyōfu no nochi ni kuru mono wa); during the installment Shinji would be defeated in combat and trapped inside an Angel, beginning a trilogy of episodes with the same basic theme.
 The staff in progress abandoned the original project, and some of the ideas for the trilogy were later transferred and condensed into the sixteenth episode.
 According to Michael House, translator at the time for Gainax, the phrase "The end point of evolution is death," uttered by Gendo during "Lilliputian Hitcher," represents a watershed within the series' production.
-Neon Genesis Evangelions main director Hideaki Anno in the making initially intended to give the story a happy ending, but during production he realized that he had created characters that were too problematic, so he changed his plans.
-According to Hiroki Azuma, a culture critic who personally interviewed the director, Anno during the airing of the series began to criticize otaku, whom he considered too closed-minded and introverted, so he changed his original plans by creating a more dramatic and introspective story toward the middle of the series.
+Neon Genesis Evangelions main director Hideaki Anno in the making initially intended to give the story a happy ending, but he realized that he had created characters that were too problematic during production, so he changed his plans.
+According to Hiroki Azuma, a culture critic who personally interviewed the director, during the series first broadcast Anno began to criticize otaku, whom he considered too closed-minded and introverted, so he changed his original plans by creating a more dramatic and introspective story toward the middle of the series.
+Beginning with "Lilliputian Hitcher", the production also ran into severe scheduling problems because of delays in episode delivery.
+Gainax had completed only twelve episodes by the time the series began airing after nearly two years of production, leaving the staff to produce the remaining fourteen in just six months—roughly one-third of the time they had spent on the first twelve.